 Why is it important to measure your gross profit?

-The measure indicates the revenue the business brings to its owner after deducting the expenses on producing and selling products or offering services.
+The measure indicates the revenue a company brings to its owner after calculating the investments in producing and selling products or offering services.
 It helps evaluate the profitability of a specific company and monitor its financial performance.
 Besides, it demonstrates the sufficiency of a company in terms of using labor and raw materials.

 A decrease in gross profit during a certain period helps identify the reasons for this process so that a company can take action to resolve the problem.
 Indicators that influence gross profit include: